Village Craft and Candle

 -

-× On mobile, 3rd level menu titles don't link to their pages, but instead all link to a page called Collections.
-Once on this page, the user has lost their spot in the nav menu and are forced to start over.
+× On mobile, 3rd level menu titles didn't link to their pages, but instead all linked to a page called Collections.
+Once on this page, the user lost their spot in the nav menu and are forced to start over.

 Navigation should be optimized for mobile, follow the same function as the desktop nav and link to expected pages.